mendix/docs/content/appstore/app-services/speech-to-text.md

 #### 4.4.3 Feedback {#feedback}

-**Feedback** is an optional configuration for set action items of voice-to-action, which can be a string template following natural language syntax, which is provided to users after an action is triggered.
+**Feedback** is an optional configuration, which can be a string template following natural language syntax, which is provided to users after an action is triggered.

 For instance, you can set **Feedback** as `model is rotated {0} degree around {1} direction`, with `{0}` and `{1}` being the parameters passed through **Arguments** in the **Microphone** widget.